Developing Great Leaders

 Moving into mid-level leadership is usually a big step, often including a meaningful increase in salary, large increase in responsibility, and greater span of control.
 As a result, many leaders start taking their signals from external sources.
 Their approach takes the form of Have-Do-Be: “I need to have the authority, so I can do more, so I can be successful.”

 Effective mid-level leaders who have integrated Form and Essence take their signals from internal sources.
-Their approach flips to become Be-Do-Have: “I need to be a purpose-centered leader, which guides what I do as a leader, and only then will I have the sense of how to contribute to the success of others.”
+Their approach flips to become Be-Do-Have: “I need to be a purpose-centred leader, which guides what I do as a leader, and only then will I have the sense of how to contribute to the success of others.”

-For mid-level leaders who have developed Purpose-and Value-Centered Leadership Essence, depth of character becomes more important than appearance of power.
+For mid-level leaders who have developed Purpose-and Value-Centred Leadership Essence, depth of character becomes more important than appearance of power.
 They take action based on values, not on short-term gains.
 Success is measured by their contributions to others, not title or salary.
 And life is lived on purpose, not on approval from others.

 By the time leaders reach the executive level, they have likely acquired most of the leadership skills that they need.
-They have also likely matured with experience and, as a result, are ready to develop beyond their Purpose-and Value-Centered Leadership Essence.
+They have also likely matured with experience and, as a result, are ready to develop beyond their Purpose-and Value-Centred Leadership Essence.

 Does that mean their development is complete?
 No, but now the development emphasis must shift from Form to Essence.
 Why?
-Executive leadership focuses less on leading individuals and teams and more on leading the culture of the organization.
-Executives have layers of other managers/leaders to direct others’ performance and growth; executive leadership is needed to ensure there are systems, processes, and a culture in place to sustain the organization’s performance over time.
+Executive leadership focuses less on leading individuals and teams and more on leading the culture of the organisation.
+Executives have layers of other managers/leaders to direct others’ performance and growth; executive leadership is needed to ensure there are systems, processes, and a culture in place to sustain the organisation’s performance over time.